systemd/systemd/docs/ENVIRONMENT.md

   boot loader menu through EFI a file `/run/systemd/reboot-to-boot-loader-menu` is created whenever this is requested.
-The file contains the requested boot loader menu timeout in µs, formatted in ASCII decimals, or zero in case no time-out is requested.
+The file contains the requested boot loader menu timeout in µs, formatted in ASCII decimals, or zero in case no timeout is requested.
 This file may be checked for by services run during system shutdown in order to request the appropriate operation from the boot loader in an alternative fashion.